By Marika Sboros

 The HPCSA has appealed its Professional Conduct Committee’s comprehensive not-guilty verdict for Noakes in April 2017.
 The charge was unprofessional conduct for a single tweet in 2014.
 In it, he said that good first foods for infant weaning are LCHF.

-Noakes’s lawyers have filed a cross-appeal going for costs.
+Noakes’s lawyers have filed a cross-appeal including for costs.
 Their grounds are that the HPCSA has acted in bad faith throughout.
-They say that the HPCSA is a statutory body and therefore the law offers it no protection against “bad behaviour”.
+They also say that the HPCSA is a statutory body and therefore the law offers it no protection against “bad behaviour”.

 The appeal was held in Pretoria from February 21 to 23 before a committee that the HPCSA appointed.
 The Committee Chair, advocate Justice Mogotsi, reserved his ruling till “some time before the end of March”.